omarhachach/goimage/README.md

 **Not recommended for production use.**

-Note: Requires Go installed on the system.
+Note: Requires Go 1.9 or greater installed on the system.

 **Git Clone**